isabella232/cumulus-ce-viirs/SEZU-ON-CUMULUS.md

 Of course, this doesn't really make sense, but I found that `cumulus-ecs-task-python` is fine in isolation but the requirements of viirs processing necessitated a heavier base image.
 So I ended up copying over all the code from `cumulus-ecs-task-python` to `cumulus-geolambda`.

+#### Using `cumulus-ecs-task-*` may not make sense for all functions

+It's hard to test lambdas which are being implemented by ECS when there are system requirements for the lambdas to run - as is the case for `viirs_processing`.

+#### Parallel processing in python lambdas required a special submodule

+You can't use the standard multiprocessing `p = Pool(n); p.map(func, list)` API.
+See [Parallel Processing in Python with AWS Lambda](https://aws.amazon.com/blogs/compute/parallel-processing-in-python-with-aws-lambda/) or [parallel_wget.py](https://github.com/abarciauskas-bgse/parallel_wget/blob/master/parallel_wget.py) for the alternative implementation.

 ## TODOs

 ### Priority
-* **GET NEW SEZ-BOUNDARIES FILES**
+* (IMPORTANT) Get new SEZ-U boundaries files
+* Documentation for new packages
+* Update specs

 ### Nice to have
 * Design a way to do regex discovery of lambdas (needs to pass set of 6 files to DownloadTiles).
 * Design and implement automatic ingest of new data.
-* Unit tests, schemas, and documentation for new packages (generateCollections, viirs_processing, tif_stats, parallel_wget, cumulus-ecs-task-python/cumulus-geolambda's run_task)
+* Unit tests for new packages (generateCollections, viirs_processing, tif_stats, parallel_wget, cumulus-ecs-task-python/cumulus-geolambda's run_task)
-* GenerateCollections should run an arbitrary workflow (right now it's hard-coded)
+* `generateCollections` lambda should run an arbitrary workflow (right now it's hard-coded)
-* Use generate collections in another use case to validate it's extensibility + reusability
-* Tif_stats could be more generic

 * Validate data processing with SEZ-U team - are the tiles getting stitched together?

+### No real ues case yet
+* Tif_stats could be more flexible
+* Use `generateCollections` in another use case to validate it's extensibility + reusability

 ## Disclaimer